 At the foothill of Catoctin Mountain lies Thurmont, a town rich in history and natural resources, where local flavors take shape in a variety of family-owned restaurants, and unique specialty shops offer vintage finds and stylish home decor.
 Thousands of visitors flock here for leaf peeping every autumn and the annual Catoctin Colorfest, a festival celebrating Maryland’s colorful fall foliage and local crafts.
 Spruce up your own living room with a visit to Timeless Trends Boutique, a 4,000 square foot vintage warehouse, or indulge in a home-style dinner at the Mountain Gate Family Restaurant.
 The surrounding countryside offers a backdrop to explore twenty-five miles of hiking trails at Catoctin Mountain Park, or take in the sites at the state’s largest cascading waterfall, located in Cunningham Falls State Park.

-Adventure Park USA, lively amusement park, and outstanding antiques define New Market as an eastern county town with independent spirit.
+Adventure Park USA, lively amusement park, and outstanding antiques define New Market as an eastern county town with an independent spirit.
 Visitors and locals alike could spend countless hours exploring the treasures in New Market’s assorted antique stores, but it’s the local events that give it a small-town experience not to be missed.
 Take in the historic architecture of New Market’s downtown buildings, and cruise on the Historic National Road, running right through downtown.
-Visit The Original Playhouse Children’s Museum to explore wooden castles and enchanted gardens, and finish your trip with elegant comfort food at Vintage Restaurant.
+Visit The Original Playhouse Children’s Museum to explore wooden castles and enchanted gardens.